mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/overview/concepts/index.md

 - The bootstrap machine is not technically considered part of the cluster since it does not have DC/OS installed on it.
 For most installation methods, the bootstrap node must be accessible to and from the machines in the cluster via infrastructure networking.
 - The bootstrap machine is sometimes used as a jumpbox to control SSH access into other nodes in the cluster for added security and logging.
 - One method of allowing master nodes to change IPs involves running ZooKeeper with Exhibitor on the bootstrap machine.
-Other alternatives include using S3, DNS, or static IPs, with various tradeoffs.
+Other alternatives include using Amazon S3&reg;, DNS, or static IPs, with various tradeoffs.
 For more information, see the [exhibitor storage backend](/mesosphere/dcos/2.0/installing/production/advanced-configuration/configuration-reference/#exhibitor-storage-backend) parameter description.
 - If a bootstrap machine is not required for managing master node IP changes or as an SSH jumpbox, it can be shut down after bootstrapping and spun up on demand to [add new nodes](/mesosphere/dcos/2.0/administering-clusters/add-a-node/) to the cluster.

 For more information, see the [system requirements](/mesosphere/dcos/2.0/installing/production/system-requirements/).